The Perfect Weekend in Manchester Itinerary

 In addition, there is the option to travel on the 24-hour bus.
 With most of these methods, it should take around the 30-minute mark to get between the airport and the city centre.
 Additionally, Liverpool’s John Lennon Airport is about an hour’s drive from Manchester.

 The city has three main train stations- Manchester Piccadilly, Oxford Road and Victoria.
 These provide regional and national train links.
-Click here to see train timetables for your journey.
+You can see train & bus timetables here.

 The three are connected by a free bus service.
 Yes, you can travel between the three for free, which is a slogan Network Rail or the Manchester Tourist Board can have if they happen to be reading this.

-The Metrolink tram system should make getting around Manchester relatively easy, especially in conjunction with public buses that cover the Greater Manchester Area.
+The Metrolink tram system makes getting around Manchester relatively easy, especially in conjunction with public buses that cover the Greater Manchester Area.
 The free bus mentioned earlier that connects the main train stations can also be ‘hopped on’ and ‘hopped off’ at the main shopping and business areas.

-Manchester — and the city centre, in particular — is pedestrian-friendly, with local ‘City Hosts’ on hand to assist visitors with queries regarding most things tourist and it also considers itself cycle friendly, with routes and lanes that criss-cross the central areas and lead out to its environs.
+The city centre is pedestrian-friendly, with local ‘City Hosts’ on hand to assist visitors with queries regarding most things tourist and it also considers itself cycle-friendly, with routes and lanes that crisscross the central areas and lead out to its environs.

 Travellers spending a weekend in Manchester should find plenty of choice when it comes to hiring a car with Rentalcars.com aggregating choices from the major providers.